+By remembering Wild Welfare in your Will, you can make a big difference to wild animals that are suffering under human care.
 With an estimate of 10,000 captive wild animal facilities worldwide, potentially thousands of animals are suffering around the world.
-Our vision is to end the suffering of captive wild animals globally, through practical support and a compassionate-led approach.
+We are working to end the suffering of captive wild animals globally, through practical support and a compassionate-led approach.

-Led by animal welfare experts, we create platforms that support the development of trusting partnerships, providing long-term solutions to the most critical issues facing wild animals in captivity.
+Led by animal welfare experts, we create platforms that support the development of trusting partnerships and provide long-term solutions to the most critical issues facing wild animals in captivity.